zoffline/zwift-offline/README.md

     * If you're prompted for a password, just leave it blank.
 There is no password.
 * Using a text editor open ``~/Library/Application Support/Zwift/data/cacert.pem``
   * Append the contents of ``ssl/cert-zwift-com.pem`` to cacert.pem
-* Using a text editor (with admin privileges) open ``/etc/hosts``
-  * Append this line: ``<zoffline ip> us-or-rly101.zwift.com secure.zwift.com cdn.zwift.com launcher.zwift.com``
-    <br />(Where ``<zoffline ip>`` is the ip address of the machine running zoffline.
-If
-    it's running on the same machine as Zwift, use ``127.0.0.1`` as the ip.)

-Why: We need to redirect Zwift to use zoffline and convince OS X and Zwift to accept zoffline's self signed certificates for Zwift's domain names.
-Feel free to generate your own certificates and do the same.

 * Using a text editor (with admin privileges) open ``/Applications/Zwift.app/Contents/Info.plist``
   * Append these keys:
     ```